Real1tyy/Periodix-Planner/docs-site/docs/integrations.md

 ### Requirements

-- **Desktop Only**: ActivityWatch integration only works with desktop Obsidian (ActivityWatch doesn't run on mobile)
+- **Desktop Only**: ActivityWatch integration only works with desktop Obsidian (not mobile)
-- **Local Server**: ActivityWatch must be running on the same machine as Obsidian
+- **ActivityWatch Server**: Requires a running ActivityWatch server - by default runs locally on `http://localhost:5600`
 - **Past Dates Only**: Data is only added to past daily notes (not today or future dates)

 ### Troubleshooting